Source: European Medicines Agency (EU) Revision Year: 2024 Publisher: Gilead Sciences Ireland UC, Carrigtohill, County Cork, T45 DP77, Ireland

 Animal studies do not indicate direct or indirect harmful effects with respect to reproductive toxicity.

-As a precautious measure, it is preferable to avoid the use of bulevirtide during pregnancy and in women of child-bearing age who do not use contraception.
+As a precautious measure, it is preferable to avoid the use of bulevirtide during pregnancy and in women of child-bearing potential not using contraception.

 It is unknown whether bulevirtide is excreted in human breast milk.
-Therefore, a decision must be made whether to discontinue breastfeeding or to discontinue/abstain from treatment with bulevirtide, taking into account the benefit of breastfeeding for the child with regard to the benefit of treatment for the mother.
+Therefore, a It is unknown whether bulevirtide is excreted in human milk.
+Therefore, a decision must be made whether to discontinue breast-feeding or to discontinue/abstain from treatment with bulevirtide, taking into account the benefit of breast-feeding for the child and the benefit of therapy for the woman.

 No human data on the effect of bulevirtide on fertility are available.
 In animal studies, no effects of bulevirtide on male or female mating and fertility were noted.